cal170530/CIRENS_robots/README.md

 Steps to run agentcontroller(consensus algorithm at the moment):

------if running live robots without optitrack:
+# running live robots without optitrack:

 1. Build tf_relay_pkg and agentcontrol_pkg
 2. Modify main.py to include the indices of the robots that will participate, e.g., 'agents = [1,2,5,10]'
 3. 'ros2 run tf_relay relay'
 4. 'ros2 run agentcontrol_pkg agentcontrol'

------if running simulator or live robots with optitrack:
+# running simulator or live robots with optitrack:
 1. Build agentcontrol_pkg
 2. If running simulator: 'ros2 run agentcontrol_pkg agentcontrol -h" to see options
 3. If running optitrack: 'ros2 run agentcontrol_pkg agentcontrol -h" to see options